As digital marketing experts, we’ve been asked this question by dozens of clients. “So Google Ads vs Facebook Ads, which

 The image above shows a quick Google search of the search term “house cleaners near me”.
 Notice how all of the listings are marked with a green “Ad” label to the left of the listing or “Sponsored” in the top right corner of the screen.
 Google not only showed me ads most relevant to my search query, they also showed me relevant results based on my location.

 Now that you understand a little more of what Google Ads are, take a minute to watch this clip from one of our staff experts as he explains a preview of Google Ads vs Facebook Ads.

 What are Facebook Ads?

 If Google Ads are popularly referred to as paid search, then Facebook Ads most definitely have been given the title of paid social.
 Changing consumer behaviors and patterns have undeniably given rise to social networks that let consumers connect with their friends, voice concerns about their experiences, and engage with topics and businesses they like.

 In a previous article, we explained why business owners need to include Facebook advertising in their marketing plans.
 We highlight how Facebook has become the social powerhouse today with 2.27 billion monthly active users (and counting).

 Setting an example for why Facebook ads are so popular among advertisers and business owners.
 Boasting such impressive user data, it is of no surprise that last year alone, Facebook Ads accounted for 25% of all online ad spend.

 Yes, Facebook collects a lot of data.
 Maybe more than you even realize.
-The pages you like, topics you engage in, your friends, your birth date, your current location, your vacation in 2018 and so on.
+The Facebook pages you like, topics you engage in in your newsfeed, your friends, your birth date, your current location, your vacation in 2019 and so on.
 Imagine what value can such a data bank created for advertisers looking to target specific users.
 And these emotions, our behavior and what we like has a huge impact on our purchasing decision.

 Introducing…(drumroll please)… Facebook Ads!